kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0136 Commercial air tours and national parks air tour management.md

 \(viii\) Any other factors that the Administrator and Director consider appropriate.

-\(3\) For purposes of §136.35, means any flight conducted for compensation or hire in a powered aircraft where a purpose of the flight is sightseeing over a national park.
+\(3\) For purposes of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0136 Commercial air tours and national parks air tour management.md#§136.35   Prohibition of commercial air tour operations over the Rocky Mountain National Park.|§136.35]], means any flight conducted for compensation or hire in a powered aircraft where a purpose of the flight is sightseeing over a national park.

 \(e\) *National park* means any unit of the national park system.
 (See title 16 of the U.S. Code, section 1, *et seq.*)